 Reheat leftovers in the microwave or cover with aluminum foil and heat in the oven until it is fully warmed.

 - Use part squash part zucchini in the recipe

 - Cook dish in air fryer vs oven

 You will find tons of ways to change up the flavor of this squash casserole.

-Serve it as an easy vegetable casserole for dinner, take as a potluck dish, or holiday entertaining.
+Serve it as an easy vegetable casserole for dinner, take it as a potluck dish, or for holiday entertaining.

 Squash casserole is a quick and easy vegetable casserole you can whip up!
 Summer squash, sweet onions, and more all in a Ritz cracker topped casserole.